kevinbtalbert/Chroma_LLM_Chatbot/README.md

 7. Set `HF_ACCESS_TOKEN` in `config.ini` with a Hugging Face API Key with at minimum Read permissions to the `mistralai/Mistral-7B-Instruct-v0.2` LLM model.

+8. Update the `CHROMA_DATA_FOLDER` with a pointer to the local folder with the Chroma data vector store as well as the `COLLECTION_NAME` variable pointing to the collection to be referenced.

 ## Launch Application

 Run `python llm-app.py` to launch the application from within the git directory downloaded.
 Adjust any necessary configs in `config.ini` file in project directory.